Pyrdacor/Ambermoon/FileSpecs/Savegame.md

 - Flags if monsters or characters are on a map or not
 - Information if chests are locked
 - Learned dictionary words for conversations
-- Information about map tile changes (like pressed buttons, move walls, etc)
+- Information about map tile changes (like pressed buttons, moved walls, etc)
-- etc
+- Even the game options are part of the savegame and therefore distinct to other savegames

 Offset | Type | Description
 --- | --- | ---